a-rich/DJ-Tools/docs/tutorials/getting_started/usage.md

 * `DISCORD_URL`
 * `USB_PATH`

-Other options you will likely want to set on a case-by-case basis and, therefore, keep them configured at their default value and overriding them with the associated CLI option as needed.
+For some other options, you will likely want to set them on a case-by-case basis and keep them configured at their default value, overriding them with the associated CLI option as needed.
 Some examples for this category include:

 * `COLLECTION_PLAYLISTS`
 * `SPOTIFY_PLAYLIST_UPDATE`